labdao/plex/tools/generator/README.md

 # Protein-binder-designer

-A libraray for the design of protein-binder desigs
+A library for the design of protein-binder desigs

 ## Contents